gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 ## Overview

-The GenAIcode tool is designed to automate code generation tasks using Vertex AI (with Google's Gemini Pro model), OpenAI's GPT model, and Anthropic's Claude model.
+The GenAIcode tool is designed to automate code generation tasks using Vertex AI (with Google's Gemini Pro model), OpenAI's GPT model, Anthropic's Claude model, and Claude via Vertex AI.
 This tool enhances developer productivity by assisting with the generation of repetitive or complex code, and provides flexibility in choosing the AI service that best suits the project's needs.

 ## How It Works

 1. **Reading Source Code**: The GenAIcode tool reads the entire source code of the application.
 2. **Identifying GenAIcode Fragments**: It identifies fragments marked with `@CODEGEN` comments which indicate sections where code generation is required.
-3. **Generating Code**: Depending on the configuration, the tool sends these fragments to either Vertex AI, OpenAI's chat model, or Anthropic's Claude model to generate the required code.
+3. **Generating Code**: Depending on the configuration, the tool sends these fragments to either Vertex AI, OpenAI's chat model, Anthropic's Claude model, or Claude via Vertex AI to generate the required code.
 4. **Updating Source Code**: The tool replaces the identified fragments with the generated code and updates the source code files.

 ## Components